|

 The rapper and informal educator, Jeremy "Cool"

-Habash, seeks to restore the cultural pride of the Ethiopian
+Habash, seeks to restore the cultural pride

-community in Israel, both in its own eyes and in the eyes
+in its own eyes and in the eyes of the Israeli

-of the Israeli society, by bringing members of the community-especially
+society, by bringing members of the community-especially

-Ethiopian youth-closer to their tradition through song, an
+Ethiopian youth-closer to their tradition

-examination of the meaning of their names, stories about their
+of their names, stories about their Ethiopian

-Ethiopian heritage, and the journey of their aliyah that has
+heritage, and the journey of their aliyah

-taken on mythical proportions.
+that has taken on mythical proportions.

 Director: Nitza Gonen.
 Israel, 2009.
 53 mins.
-Hebrew and Amharic

-with English subtitles.
 Followed by Closing Night Reception

 |